Contact-Platform/Contact/API/README.md

 ## Demo

-As mentioned at the top we have an example of this up and running [Click here][contact-home] to see it.
+As mentioned at the top we have an example of this up and running [Click here][contact-demo] to see it.

 ### Images